 At a micro-economic level with regards the ownership of the means of production, the Public Life experiment was an attempt at 'symmetrical' autonomy with all potential income and expenditure being both internalised within the project and merged into a single process.

-This differentiates Public Life (from the Public Lavatory) as it does not produce the commodity value of the artist’s labour.
+This differentiates Public Life from the derelict Public Lavatory.
 According to Negri, the production of real subsumption will lead to the emergence of new collective antagonistic subjects ‘Real subsumption ..does not amount to indifference.
 Rather it produces and displays a complete transcription of the real relations (individual, of class, of force), and introduces a maximumization of plurality and dynamism.’
 Antonio Negri, In First Displacement: The Time of The Subsumed Being from Time for Revolution, Continuum New York 2003.

-Predictably whilst the user base of Public Life was self-evolved, there was little continuity from previous strike projects and spaces and it was avoided by many artists whose practices were integrated into art institutions – i.e. those the culture industry’s ideology can interpellate as commodifiable subjects.
-Such subjects would foreground the financial enterprise in Public Life as contrary to cultural autonomy, without the necessity to construct the conditions of autonomy.
+Predictably whilst the user base of Public Life was self-evolved, there was little continuity from previous strike projects and spaces and it was avoided by many artists whose practices were integrated into art institutions – i.e. those the culture industry can interpellate as commodifiable subjects.
+Such subjects would foreground the economic dimension of Public Life as contrary to cultural autonomy, without the necessity to construct the material conditions of autonomy.

 Michel de Certeau, The Practice of Everyday Life.
 Vol. 1.
 Berkeley: University of California Press 1984.

-Lack of planning consents and Public Life’s autonomy restricted the daytime economy and activity dependent on the completion of enclosure and installation of server and network.
-Thus one could argue that it was not the perruque of the disempowered but 'consumer perruque' as the in-house production aspect of the Public Life project did not properly commence.
-Whether this undermined the project is arguable - the three years served to define the operating possibilities for the future.
+Lack of planning consents restricted the daytime economy and activity dependent on the completion of enclosure and installation of server and network.
+Thus one could argue that the perruque was limited in range as the in-house production aspect of the Public Life project did not properly commence.
+Whether this undermined the project is arguable - the three years served to define the operating possibilities.